What is CMMC Compliance? (With Requirements Audit Checklist)

 During your assessment phase, to optimize time you should be working with your IT and engineering teams to describe weaknesses and failures along with documenting the remediation(s) in the form of a Plan of Action & Milestone (POA&M).

 Remediation at this phase should be fairly straightforward as you have described what the gap is and how you intend to fix it.
 Just as you did for the implementation phase, you will want to put these POA&Ms into logical sprints and assign to appropriate and available resources.

 Once all remediation actions are completed you will want internal assessors to verify and document the corrected action in a revised security assessment report for documentation purposes to ensure change controls are being followed.

 7. Seek and Prepare for a Third-party Assessment

 Congratulations, it’s been a long road and you’re finally ready.
 Organizations seeking an Third-party assessment will need to hire a Certified Third-party Assessment Organization (C3PAO) that has been approved by the CMMC Accreditation Body (CMMC-AB).
-Please read here on how to prepare for a CMMC certification.

 Need CMMC compliance support?

 As the world’s threats evolve, so too must the world’s defenses.
 To meet these growing threats in a manageable and cost-effective way, Hyper Vigilance has created tailored solutions designed to fill the gaps in your company’s cybersecurity setup and get you prepared to become CMMC compliant.